cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs.rst

 compute nodes.

 You can now run interactive jobs, for example running an R shell, or test computationally expensive tools or scripts.
-Once you are done, exit the interactive shell by using the ``exit`` command or pressing ``Ctrl+D``.
+However, note that you *cannot* start jobs using Slurm in an interactive shell; jobs can only be started from the head node.

-Be sure to exit the interactive session once you are done working, so that the resources reserved for your shell is made available to other users!
+Once you are done, be sure to exit the interactive shell by using the ``exit`` command or pressing ``Ctrl+D``, so that the resources reserved for your shell is made available to other users!

 ***********************************
  Reserving resources for your jobs